|Product Type||Shipped Product|

 This cam choice (3) has a lower lift and duration than the other two offered above, and is highly recommended for use in heavy cars or full size sport trucks.
-The low end response with this cam is very good.
+The low end response with this cam is exceptional.
 Horsepower rating would be approx. between 405-420 depending on intake and rocker choice.

 The rule of thumb for cam size: the smaller the cam in a given application, the better will be the low end response.
 One more benefit to the smaller cam is the reduced requirements for lower gearing and higher RPM stall converters.
 A final gear ratio of 3.30 would be acceptable with this cam.

 Valve train life is greatly extended with this cam as compared to the others, and drivability is at its best.
 Low and mid throttle response is very strong.
 This cam choice will also produce the greatest amount of vacuum at idle compared to those listed above.
 You may run power brakes with this cam, and it may allow the use of the vacuum advance on your distributor for improved low end power and fuel mileage.
 This cam is best paired up with our Edelbrock EPS intake.
 This particular intake is offered at no extra cost.
 The EPS intake actually has amazing off idle power compared to any of the larger runner dual plane intakes.
 This intake is the most practical intake to select when you use this cam.
 Fuel mileage would be at its best with this cam and the EPS intake.
 We also run a lower compression piston with this combination, making the engine less prone to detonation.

 You have a choice of single or dual plane intake.
 The single plane intake (1st pic below) should only be used on cars that are very lightweight and have good hood clearance.